Aliona83/project_j/README.md

   * Implement email configuration for the user accounts to verify the authenticity of email addresses during registration.
 4. Creating a Product App

-  * Create Product app
+  * Create a Product app
-  * Design and create templates for displaying products,products_details.
+  * Design and create templates for displaying products, and products_details.
-  * Populate your database with fixture data conatining product information, including images and categories.
+  * Populate your database with fixture data containing product information, including images and categories.
-  * Implement functionality to cotegorize products and allow users to filter products by categories.
+  * Implement functionality to categorise products and allow users to filter products by categories.
 Implement a search bar that enables users to search for specific products based on keywords.
 Also implement sorting options(by price, name, and letters..)
   * Add pagination to the product listings to ensure that large catalogues can be easily navigated.
 5. Creating a Cart App

   * Create a Cart App, and add models, views and templates.
   * Implement cart functionality to add, update and remove items from the cart.
   * Calculate the total cost of items in the cart, including discounts.
-  * Develop checkout process,including user authentication,address input and payment process.
+  * Develop checkout process, including user authentication, address input and payment process.
   * Create templates and view to display order confirmation details after a successful purchase.
 6. Creating a Profile App